what is the best maintenance free grass?

 - more resilient to illness overall.

+The traits of several varieties of fescue grass should be taken into account when choosing the best one for your lawn.
+It is usually advised to use a blend of various fine-bladed fescue cultivars.
+This method, as opposed to depending solely on one seed type, enables natural selection to identify the dominant kinds in your lawn.
 Three to five distinct varieties are included in most fine-bladed fescue blends.
 Fescues can be employed in the higher parts of the transition zone (highlighted in green) and are particularly appropriate for the northern states (blue area on the map).

 1. Fescues with fine blades are the best low-maintenance grass.

 Many people consider fine fescue to be the best option for low-maintenance lawns.
+Their thin blades provide the impression of being carpet-like and require little maintenance.

-Drought Resistance: Compared to many other grasses, they are more resilient to dry spells.
+The Reasons Fine Fescue Is a Great Option Drought Resistance: Compared to many other grasses, they are more resilient to dry spells.

 Shade Tolerance: Perfect in places with low sunshine.